livelifedev/react-hooks/README.md

 Practice using the react hook system

 Notes:
+The hook system introduces component level state and some lifecycle methods to function based components.
+Makes it easy to extract logic from function based components using hooks and turn it into a seperate component to share.

 - Class based components notes
     * once a class based component is mounted, even if it is rerendered the componentDidMount method will not get called again
     * componentDidUpdate is the method to use when wanting to run code again when the component is rerendered - but make sure to add a check for prevProps to prevent infinite rerendering when setting state in this method